Toro Rosso STR2: Launch

-STR2 & STR2B Development
+STR2 and STR2B development

-2007 STR2 Car Development
+2007 STR2 car development

 Generally the STR2 and RB3 received aerodynamic revisions at different stages through the season.
 The STR2 was fitted with a new front wing in Monaco, similar to the one that sister team Red Bull implemented in the previous round, with 2 curved upper profiles that improve airflow over the car and increase downforce.
 The team further developed the STR2 in Turkey with a new barge board development.
 The STR2 was fitted with a "arch" over the nose on the front wing around the Italian Grand Prix, the Red Bull RB3s did not sport such a wing design until around the Japanese Grand Prix.

-2008 STR2B Car Development
+2008 STR2B car development

 The STR2 was developed further to include the new McLaren Electronic Systems "Standardised Electronic Control Unit" that prevented the cars having electronic driver aids like engine braking and traction control.
 The car was also adapted for the new rules on driver safety with higher headrests around the cockpit.
 Another development was a new gearbox, as the 2008 rules stated that cars must have a gearbox that lasts for four races: if one failed, the driver faced a penalty of five places on the starting grid.
+The STR2B car was utilized 2007-spec Ferrari 056 engine rather than 2008.

 The STR2B underwent a total re-working of the front suspension at the Barcelona test on 1–3 February, This was to make better use of the Bridgestone Potenza tyres, but also to clean up the area from the front wing to under the drivers seat, improving the efficiency of the rear diffuser, thus providing more grip.